TomPace101/nanopore_diffusion/notes.md

 _TODO_ in tasks_solver we can now get the other output filenames

 _TODO_ mesh output folders need to be together in another folder

-_TODO_ grep for uses of readyaml and writeyaml (and readyaml_multidoc) directly Maybe even get rid of these once nothing uses them.
-Currently, the data extraction uses writeyaml to create results.yaml.
-Not sure there's really another option there.

 _TODO_ find a way to mirror to holly and/or dlx
 _TODO_ use hash or other basename as a top directory?  maybe not.